 As for the rest of the comically pretentious launch material reproduced in the Stop Press report, I marvel that whoever wrote it managed to do so with a straight face.
 But the tragedy is that they probably believe their own bullshit.

 Here’s my prediction.
 The “rebranding” will serve no purpose beyond gratifying the egos of the people who commissioned and produced it.
-Given that no industry rewards itself more enthusiastically than the advertising business, the video will almost certainly win a prize (and in the process, reinforce my contention that “award-winning” are the two most meaningless words in the English language).
+Given that no industry celebrates itself more enthusiastically than the advertising business, the video will almost certainly win a prize (and in the process, reinforce my contention that “award-winning” are the two most meaningless words in the English language).
 But the entire grandiose exercise will pass unnoticed by the rest of the world, including the countless thousands of people who use Wellington Airport.
 In which case, can someone please explain what the point is?